 Slip or trip and falls

-- Tripping over hard to see cords across the floor
+- Slipping or tripping over hard to see cords across the floor

 - Poorly lit walkways or stairwells